akshaybartakke22/react-book-app/README.md

 # reactnd-myreads

 >My Reads App
-This app provides functionality for to maintain book status as shelf
+This app provides functionality to maintain book status as shelf

 ## Getting Started to the Project by: